crimx/observable-hooks/README.md

 ## What It Is Not

-This library is not for replacing state management tools like Redux but to reduce the need of dumping everything into global state just because there used to be no better way to handle it inside React Components.
+This library is not for replacing state management tools like Redux (though technically it could with its flexible APIs plus other hooks) but to reduce the need of dumping everything into global state just because there used to be no better way to handle it inside React Components.

 Using this library does not mean you have to turn everything observable.
-Abusing Observables is not encouraged.
+It is not encouraged to abuse Observables.
 It plays well side by side with other hooks.
 Use it only on places where it's needed.

 ## At A Glance